SSWConsulting/SSW.Rules.Content/rules/use-correct-authentication-for-report/rule.md

 ```

 ::: info
-**Warning:** Thsi is only supported for .NET Full Framework because of the ReportViewer component.
+**Warning:** This is only supported for .NET Full Framework because of the ReportViewer component.
 :::